Click on any section to explore

 • Extraordinary medical expenses

-Beyond the core issues of parenting, asset division, alimony, and child support, there are several other important aspects of family law that require attention.
+Beyond the core issues, there are several other important aspects of family law that require attention.

 Health Insurance

-• The cost of health insurance for yourself is deducted from gross income when calculating support obligations
+• Cost deducted from gross income when calculating support

-• Most parties cannot continue on their ex-spouse's insurance after divorce is finalized
+• Most cannot continue on ex-spouse's insurance after divorce

-• COBRA coverage may be available temporarily (typically 36 months)
+• COBRA coverage may be available (typically 36 months)

 For Children

-• The cost of children's health insurance is a shared expense between parents
+• Cost is a shared expense between parents

 Life Insurance

-• Child Support: Coverage to continue support payments if paying parent dies before child reaches majority
+• Child Support: Continue payments if paying parent dies

-• Alimony: Coverage to secure alimony payments for the duration of the award
+• Alimony: Secure alimony for the duration of award

 Name Changes